ata1515 is a student of history, focusing on the modern, medieval, and ancient histories of Europe.

 The Conflict of the Orders which arose from the distribution of political power in the wake of deposing the Roman monarchy led to a series of political and economic actions pitting the patricians against the plebeians.
 These events would dominate Roman life for the time period, while intermittent raids from neighboring tribes caused fleeting moments of unification.
 While the Conflict of Orders would continue into the 4th century, the Battle of Veii redirected the attentions of the Roman Republic.

-In the aftermath of the Battle of Veii Roman society and outlook was rewritten.
-Prior to the Battle of Veii Rome engaged in warfare on the basis of raiding and pillaging.
-They would devastate a neighbors land, possibly sack their city, and then go home until the next years conflict.
+In the aftermath of the Battle of Veii Roman society and international outlook was rewritten.
+Prior to the Battle of Veii Rome engaged in warfare on the basis of raiding and pillaging, where they would devastate a neighbors land, possibly sack their city, and then go home until the next years conflict.
 Veii changed everything.
 Rome put the men to the sword and took the women and children as slaves, before colonizing the city.
 This was not the first Roman colony, but it was a large Etruscan city that was made a colony and it reopened Roman involvement in the Etruscan sphere.
 The destruction of Veii made Rome the preeminent power in central Italy and it inextricably led to the Battle of the Allia.

 Setting the Stage

 The Senones were part of a Celtic tribe living in modern day France from whom a splinter group settled in northern-eastern Italy along the Adriatic coast.
 Several theories abound for why the Gaul's migrated south into Italy, and there is probably a little truth in each of them.